 - sulfides added to the stainless steel for improved machinability

-- particles of iron from cutting tools transferred to the surface of the stainless steel parts
+- particles of iron from cutting tools embedded in the surface of stainless steel parts.

-Many passivation specifications (ASTM A967, AMS2700, ASTM A380) exist to instruct on the proper process to passivate stainless steel, titanium and other materials, some of which are listed below.
-Common to nearly all the specifications are:
+Many passivation specifications (ASTM A967, AMS 2700) exist to instruct on the proper process to passivate stainless steel, titanium and other materials.
+The following phases are common to nearly all the specifications:

-- chemical treatment via immersion in an acid bath (typically nitric or citric acid)
+- Passivate – Perform chemical treatment via immersion in an acid bath, typically nitric acid or citric acid.

-- testing of the newly passivated stainless steel surface to ensure effectiveness of the process steps
+- Test – Test the newly passivated stainless steel surface to ensure effectiveness of the process steps.

-Some specifications call for use of sodium dichromate added to the acidic baths solutions to provide more rapid formation of the oxide layer or passivation film.
-This practice of using sodium dichromate is becoming less and less prevalent with the significant advancements in ultrasonic machines and citric acid such as CitriSurf® which encourage oxygen formation at the surface of the material while the material is still in immersion of the acid bath.
+Some specifications call for adding sodium dichromate to the nitric acid bath to provide more rapid formation of the oxide layer or passivation film.
+Sodium dichromate, however, is a highly toxic hexavalent chromium compound.
+Alternative practices include use of ultrasonic machines and citric acid such as CitriSurf® to encourage oxygen formation at the metal surface while the material is still immersed in the acid bath.

 Video: Fully Automated Citric Acid Passivation System

-Putting together everything listed above requires a process that will properly clean and acid bath passivate stainless steel.
-Common passivation process steps for stainless steel are listed below:
+Putting together a passivation line requires a process that will both clean and passivate stainless steel.
+Common process steps for passivating stainless steel are as follows:

-- Alkaline cleaning of the materials to remove all contaminants, oils, foreign material, etc. – Commonly uses detergent cleaners like sodium hydroxide, Micro90, Simple Green, etc.
+- Alkaline cleaning of the materials to remove all contaminants, oils, and foreign materials.
+Commonly uses detergent cleaners like sodium hydroxide, Micro-90, or Simple Green.

-- Water rinse – commonly with DI Water in high precision industries
+- Water rinse – Commonly with DI (Deionized) water or RO (Reverse Osmosis) Water in high-precision industries

-- Nitric or citric (CitriSurf) immersion bath to fully dissolve any free irons and sulfides and expedite the formation of passive film or oxide layer
+- Nitric acid or citric acid (CitriSurf) immersion bath to fully dissolve any free irons and sulfides and expedite the formation of passive film or oxide layer

 - Dry parts